kyma-project/community/sig-and-wg/sig-core/proposals/central-connector-service.md

     curl  https://gateway.{CLUSTER_DOMAIN}/test-application/v1/metadata/services --cert client.crt --key client.key
     ```

-7. Revert changes by setting the root CA-signed certificate as the original one and call the cluster using of the intermediate certificate as the client certificate.
+7. Revert changes by setting the root CA-signed certificate as the original one and call the cluster using of the Kyma cluster client certificate as the client certificate.

 ## API design